Prototyping

 Fully Staffed, Fully Supported

 Knowlegable expert staff supported by student crew are on-site to assist with all aspects of the prototype development including design, production, and iteration.
 Staff can assist with electronics and PCB prototyping, programming, 3D printing, CAD drafting, laser cutting, and CNC machining.
-Highly qualified students can apply for the paid crew posititions each fall.
+Highly qualified students can apply for the paid crew positions each fall.

 Hands-on Workshops